 - Gums bleed easily, especially when you brush and floss

 Some of the earliest indications are often gums that feel tender when you brush, and gums that look red and inflamed.
 If you notice any change in your gum tissue, whether it is one of the symptoms outlined here or something else, we encourage you to schedule a checkup with our experienced dentists.

 The earlier dental problems are identified, the better.
 With gum disease and all other dental conditions, treating early stages is often easier, more convenient and can be less expensive than treating advanced stages.
 But please be sure to contact us even if you think your gum disease may be serious – we help our patients in whatever stage of dental disease or injury they are experiencing.
 We will recommend a custom treatment plan to get your oral health back on track.
 Rely on us for straightforward explanations of all of your treatment options, as well as a timeline, costs and other information.

 If you think you may be experiencing gum disease or another type of gum irritation, please contact our experienced dentists in Sarasota.
-Please call The Smile Centre, in Palm Aire at 941-351-4468 or South Trail at 941-366-3636.
+Please call The Smile Centre, in Palm Aire at 941-351-4468.
 We look forward to answering your questions and helping you get started on the path to better dental health.